Requirements for Naturalization in Germany in 2024

 No renunciation of previous citizenship

-Another decisive advantage of the new regulations concerns the possibility of retaining your previous citizenship.
-Before 2024, it was often necessary to give up your original citizenship in order to obtain German citizenship.
+Another key advantage of the new law is the option to retain one’s previous citizenship.
+Before 2024, it was often necessary to renounce your original citizenship in order to obtain German citizenship.
 This has now changed:

-- Dual citizenship: From June 2024, you will be allowed to retain your previous citizenship if you take German citizenship.
+- Dual Citizenship: As of June 2024, you may retain your previous citizenship when you acquire German citizenship.

 - Advantage: You benefit from the rights and obligations of both countries and do not have to make any difficult decisions regarding your identity and nationality.